-The first step in the submission process is for multiple OGC members to agree to submit a candidate standard via the RFC process for consideration by the members for adoption.
+The first step in the submission process is for three or more OGC members to agree to submit a candidate standard via the RFC process for consideration by the members for adoption.
 Please note that having multiple members submit an RFC package add additional "weight" to the submission.
-Key items and actions are:
+This coordination may happen by a vote in an existing Standards Working Group.
+A SWG may vote to release a document into the OGC RFC process.
+In this case, the SWG may be the submission team.
+If there is a submission team and no SWG, then a new SWG needs to be formed.